-Exercise 5.9 Referring to the discussion in $\S5.1.3.3$, prove that, for any s, any problem having space-complexity s can be solved by a constant-space (2s, 2s)-restricted reduction to a problem that is solvable in constant-space.
+Exercise 5.6 Referring to the discussion in §5.1.3.3, prove that any problem having space complexity s can be solved by a constant-space (2s, 2s)-restricted reduction to a problem that is solvable in constant-space.

 Guideline: The reduction is to the "next configuration function" associated with the said algorithm (of space complexity s), where here the configuration contains also the single bit of the input that the machine currently examines (i.e., the value of bit at the machine's location on the input device).
-To facilitate the computation of this function, choose a suitable representation of such configurations.
-Note that the bulk of the operation of the oracle machine consists of iteratively copying (with minor modification) the contents of the oracle-answer tape to the oracle-query tape.
+To facilitate the computation of this function, represent each configuration in a redundant manner (e.g., as a sequence over a 4-ary rather than a binary alphabet).
+The reduction consists of iteratively copying string (with minor modification) from the (input or) oracle-answer tape to the oracle-query (or output) tape.